Income & Financial Aid

 The first step in managing your finances is to follow how much money you have coming in.
 Sources of income include earnings received as wages, salaries or the money made from last weekend's garage sale.
 Even an allowance from parents can be considered income.

-Other job resources include the local newspaper, such as the Lawrence Journal World and University Daily Kansan, and dedicated job boards, like CareerBuilder.com and Monster.com.
+Other job resources include the local newspaper, such as the Lawrence Journal World and University Daily Kansan, and dedicated job boards, like CareerBuilder and Monster.
 And don't forget to reach out and talk to friends, family, instructors, and administrators to build your own network of job contacts.

-Just remember, taxes and other withholdings will automatically be deducted from your paycheck so your take home pay, or "cash in your pocket" will likely be less than the hourly wage earned.
+Just remember that taxes and other withholdings will automatically be deducted from your paycheck so your take home pay, or "cash in your pocket" will likely be less than the hourly wage earned.

 Grants & Scholarships = Money Awarded